watterle/hoi4ic/README.md

 - Monthly IC is approximated as 30 times the instant IC at the time of the save.
 - A moving mean of 3 months is applied to the data.
 - Cumulative IC is calculated with trapezoidal approximation

+## Bugs
+- If something is host tool annexed, it needs to be removed from the list of tags.
+I

+- Sometimes the script can't find nations.
+Either play with the search function variables and hope for the best, or send me the saves.
+Again you can remove it from the list of tags as a stopgap.